-District records subject to release under FOIL, as well as any proposed rule, regulation, policy or amendment, that are on the Board agenda and scheduled to be discussed at a Board meeting, shall be made available upon request, to the extent practicable, prior to the meeting.
-Copies of such records may be made available for a reasonable fee.
-If the District maintains a regularly updated Web site and utilizes a high speed internet connection, such records may be posted on the Web site to the extent practicable, prior to the meeting.
-The District may, but it is not required, to expend additional funds to provide such records.
+District records subject to release under FOIL, as well as any proposed rule, regulation, policy or amendment, that are on the Board agenda and scheduled to be discussed at a Board meeting, shall be made available on the District website prior to the meeting.

-Regular meetings of the Board of Education of Rockville Centre Union Free School District shall take place on the day and time designated by the Board at the Annual Reorganizational Meeting, except as modified at subsequent meetings of the Board.
+Regular meetings of the Board of Education of Rockville Centre Union Free School District shall take place on the day and time designated by the Board except as modified at subsequent meetings of the Board.

 It is the responsibility of the Superintendent of Schools to prepare the agenda and review it with the Board President for each meeting of the Board.
 The agenda for each meeting shall be prepared during the week prior to the meeting.
-The agenda shall be distributed to Board members no later than Friday for a Monday or Tuesday regular meeting, no later than Monday for a Wednesday or Thursday regular meeting and no later than Tuesday for a Friday regular meeting where practical.
+The agenda shall be distributed to Board members at least three days prior to a regular meeting where practical.
 Whenever the President or other members of the Board wish to bring a matter to the attention of the Board, such request should be made to the Superintendent of Schools so that the same can be placed on the agenda.
 Whenever individuals or groups wish to bring a matter to the attention of the Board, such request shall be addressed in writing to the Superintendent of Schools.
 The Superintendent of Schools shall present such matter to the Board.

-SUBJECT: REGULAR BOARD MEETINGS AND RULES (QUORUM AND PARLIAMENTARY PROCEDURES) (Cont'd.)
+SUBJECT: REGULAR BOARD MEETINGS AND RULES (QUORUM AND PARLIMENTARY PROCEDURE) (cont'd)